adit6859/score-predictor/README.md

 2. Train model on the data.
 3. Do some Hyperparameter tuning.
 4. Save the model.
-5. Deply using flask frame-work.
+5. Deploy using flask frame-work.

 ## Output:
 Image 1\